 Kama, which literally means “Desire” in Sanskrit, is the desire principle of the human being when in physical incarnation.
 It is the source and centre of his desires, passions, lusts, and sensual nature.
 It is sometimes referred to as the “animal soul” because it is the more animalistic and beastly part of us.

 During human life this Principle is called Kama.
 After the lifetime has come to an end, the Kama principle forms itself into Kama Rupa, which literally means “desire form.”
+It is not uncommon, however, to refer to it as Kama Rupa during the period of incarnation also, although this is less technically precise.

-One of the stages after death is that the desire nature objectifies itself into a sort of senseless, disembodied form which remains in Kama Loka (the atmosphere and attraction of our Earth) until it finally gradually fades out and disintegrates of its own accord.
+One of the stages after death is that the desire nature objectifies itself into a sort of senseless, disembodied form which remains in Kama Loka (the psychic atmosphere and attraction of our Earth) until it finally gradually fades out and disintegrates of its own accord.
 It will survive and remain until the force of those desires and passions has drained away and how long this takes will naturally be determined by how sensually oriented the individual was during the lifetime just ended.

 #3.
 PRANA – The Vital Part